project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

-In addition, we wish to explore deeper integration and first-class compatibility (and testing pipelies) with other Rust UI toolkits, e.g., Dioxus.
+In addition, we wish to explore deeper integration and first-class compatibility (and testing pipelines) with other Rust UI toolkits, e.g., Dioxus.
 Our first year of development has been centered on Makepad, in the sense that we've built two full-size Makepad apps, contributed significantly to Makepad itself, and have focused on test-driving our crates using Makepad apps (see [`robius-demo-simple`]).
 Now that we have successfully realized several platform feature abstraction crates, we would like to ensure that these can be easily utilized by apps built in other UI toolkits, e.g., Dioxus.
 TODO: mention Dioxus's [`dioxus-std`] and how we would like `robius-*` crates to fill in the gaps therein.